Free license

 A free license or open license is a license that allows copyrighted work to be reused, modified, and redistributed.
-These uses are normally prohibited by copyright, patent or other Intellectual property (IP) laws.
+These uses are normally prohibited by copyright, patent or other intellectual property laws.
 The term broadly covers free content licenses and open-source licenses, also known as free software licenses.
+The concepts originated in the free software movement and spread to other fields, including free content (such as art, writing, and music, as with Creative Commons licenses) and open-source hardware.